har-in-air/ESP32C3_BLUETOOTH_AUDIO_VARIO/README.md

 ### Kalman Filter configuration
 Set the variance parameter lower for sites/conditions with soft, wide & smooth-edged thermals.
 Set the parameter higher for conditions with strong, narrow & hard-edged thermals.

-### Timeout
+### Inactivity Time-out
 The vario will power off automatically to save battery life if it does not detect climb/sink rates beyond a minimum threshold within a specified interval (specified in minutes).
-If you often stand on the launch site for several minutes, hooked-up to the glider and waiting for launch conditions to improve, use a larger timeout.
+If you often stand on the launch site for several minutes, hooked-up to the glider and waiting for launch conditions to improve, use a larger time-out.

 ### Bluetooth LK8EX1
 If you enable this option, the vario will transmit $LK8EX1 sentences using the Bluetooth LE protocol at 10Hz.
 The Bluetooth device name is `BLE-Vario`.